 As for bettors, they need to pay a 25% federal tax and a 6% local tax for any gambling wins of $600 or more at a sportsbook or elsewhere.
 To avoid having your single-wager winnings deducted (remember, the deductions only happen if the winnings are $600 or more), you can fill in a W-9 form.
 Once you do so, your Kentucky sportsbook will always pay you in full, but you will need to settle your tax bill with the IRS at the end of the year.

 The good thing with this is that any losses you suffer throughout a year will be deducted from your winnings, meaning you will only pay the tax for the profit made between January 1st and December 31st.

-Retail sportsbooks opened on September 7, while online sports betting in Kentucky will go live three weeks later, on September 28.
-You will have no shortage of places to bet, as the state laws allow up to 27 distinct wagering operators to go live in Kentucky.
-We already have confirmations from several US industry heavyweights who will hit the new KY market on launch day, including DraftKings and BetMGM.
+Retail sportsbooks opened on September 7, while online sports betting in Kentucky went live on September 28.
+There is no shortage of places to bet, as the state laws allow up to 27 distinct wagering operators to run business in Kentucky.

 The process of placing a sports bet in Kentucky will thus be straightforward, knowing the reputation the aforementioned operators have.
 It includes the following:

 - To start, you will need to visit one of the KY sports betting apps and create your account.

 - Give accurate information regarding your personal details and select Kentucky as your state while filling in the registration form.

 - Once you have your new KY sportsbook account, you should check for any promotions it offers.